Licensed Art Therapist

 Many teens and young adults are feeling more depressed during these challenging times.
 They are facing a future of unknowns and spending more time on screens than ever.
 Therapy helps youth maintain healthy, productive and safe behaviors.
 I have found that both talk therapy and Art Therapy help youth express and externalize difficult feelings and thoughts that are contributing to depression.

-I am experienced in supporting youth and families with issues related to adoption.
+I am experienced in supporting youth and families with challenges related to adoption.
 I have a passion for helping adopted and foster youth with healing, setting healthy boundaries, developing coping skills and accessing self-compassion.
 For many years, I have supported families through crises and with understanding and addressing the effects of developmental trauma.

 Erin Webb has not posted any group sessions.